JetBrains/teamcity-documentation/topics/build-agent.md

 <seealso>
         <category ref="installation">
-            <a href="install-and-start-teamcity-agents.md">Setting up Additional Build Agents</a>
+            <a href="install-and-start-teamcity-agents.md">Install and Start TeamCity Agents</a>
         </category>
         <category ref="concepts">
             <a href="agent-work-directory.md">Agent Work Directory</a>
             <a href="managing-roles-and-permissions.md">Roles and Permissions</a>
         </category>
         <category ref="admin-guide">
+            <a href="build-agents-configuration-and-maintenance.md">Build Agents Configuration and Maintenance</a>
             <a href="configuring-agent-pools.md">Agent Pools</a>
             <a href="assigning-build-configurations-to-specific-build-agents.md">Assigning Build Configurations to Specific Build Agents</a>
             <a href="licensing-policy.md" product="tc">Licensing Policy</a>